CCSun21/himatcal/docs/index.md

 Welcome to the documentation for the `himatcal` code!

 > [!WARNING]
-> 🚧 This repository is still under construction. 🚧
+> 🚧 This repository is still in the process of long-term construction.
+It is not intended to be directly utilized by end-users at present. 🚧